WHO WE ARE

 The Western Bay of Plenty Primary Health Organisation (WBOP PHO) is a non-profit organisation that supports and delivers primary health care and wellness services through general practices, iwi partners, and community organisations from Katikati to Ōpōtiki.
 We achieve this by planning, funding, and coordinating services, projects, and programmes alongside providers.

-We are a joint venture (JV) between Ngāi Te Rangi iwi, Ngāti Ranginui iwi, and Western Bay of Plenty primary care Providers Inc (Provider Inc), an umbrella organisation for general practices and organisations involved with podiatry, asthma/respiration, hauora, and mental health.
-We operate with the approval and funding of Te Whatu Ora Health NZ.
+We are a joint venture (JV) between Ngāi Te Rangi iwi, Ngāti Ranginui iwi, and Western Bay of Plenty Primary Care Providers Inc (Provider Inc), an umbrella organisation for general practices and organisations involved with podiatry, asthma/respiration, hauora, and mental health.
+We operate with the approval and funding of Te Whatu Ora | Health NZ.

 We are all about ensuring our community receives the care and support it deserves.
 Whether that is coordinating after-hours care, to promoting immunisation, and providing free counselling sessions or healthy lifestyle programmes.
 We are here to keep our people well.